alex-trapp/scAge/README.md

 11 | 3100225 | 3100225 | 100 | 1 | 0
 11 | 3101286 | 3101286 | 0 | 0 | 2

 Native support for a variety of input formats will be added shortly.
-For now, I recommend processing single-cell methylation data with [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) or converting existing methylation data to a Bismark format (shown above). <br> <br>
+For now, I recommend processing single-cell methylation data with [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) or converting existing methylation data to a Bismark format (shown above).

 Most of the publicly available data used in our study were in the .cov format, including data from [Hernando-Herraez et al](https://www.nature.com/articles/s41467-019-12293-4), [Angermueller et al.](https://www.nature.com/articles/nmeth.3728) and [Smallwood et al.](https://www.nature.com/articles/nmeth.3035).
 The sequencing data from the [Gravina et al.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3) study was also processed via the Bismark pipeline.
-Supplementary methylation data from the [Argelaguet et al.](https://www.nature.com/articles/s41586-019-1825-8) contained the same information as .cov files, but the columns were labeled and in a different order.
-These files were handled separately to produce the required format for scAge. <br><br>
+Supplementary methylation data from [Argelaguet et al.](https://www.nature.com/articles/s41586-019-1825-8) contained the same information as .cov files, but the columns were labeled and in a different order.
+These files were handled and modified separately to ensure the required format for scAge.

-Ultimately, scAge requires a .tsv file or pandas datraframe formatted with two columns, as shown below.
+Ultimately, scAge requires a .tsv or .tsv.gz file or pandas DataFrame formatted with two columns, as shown below.

-`ChrPos` should be in the form chr_position (i.e. chr1_3037802), while `MetLev` should be binary (0 or 1).
+`ChrPos` should be in the form 'chr_position' (i.e. 'chr1_3037802'), while `MetLev` should be binary (0 or 1).

 ChrPos | MetLev
 :---: | :---: